wind1s/Tetris/README.md

 tetrominos.
 Press "H" to activate heavy which pushes other squares down with a collision if there is empty space below.

+## Debug
+In "Board.java" there is a debug variable which is helpful for testing features.

 ## Author
 William Minidis